kgish/ember-cli-annotator/README.md

 # ember-cli-annotator addon

-This is an Ember addon which allows users to annotate page text.
+This is an Ember addon which allows users to create and manage annotations of page text.

 ## Introduction